ktsoto/zap/README.rst

 them from the observed datacube.
 Future developments will include modification for use on a variety of instruments.

-ZAP can be installed simply with:
+the lat stable release of ZAP can be installed simply with:

 pip install zap